Mineral mines and quarries respiratory health surveillance

 New requirement for medicals

-Amendments to the Mining and Quarrying Safety and Health Regulation 2017 that commence on 1 September 2020 will ensure that Queensland mineral mine and quarry workers undertake periodic medicals to identify any changes in lung function or the early signs of lung disease.
+Amendments to the Mining and Quarrying Safety and Health Regulation 2017 (the Regulation) that commenced on 1 September 2020 ensure that Queensland mineral mine and quarry workers undertake periodic medicals to identify any changes in lung function or the early signs of lung disease.

-- respiratory health surveillance for workers prior to commencing work in the mineral mine and quarry industry and then at least once every 5 years
+The changes require site senior executives to arrange respiratory health surveillance for workers prior to commencing work in the mineral mine and quarry industry and then at least once every 5 years.

 Read more about the changes which are detailed in: